COVID-19 UPDATES

 A Guide to Staying Safe this Summer

 Next Step Ministries is called to short-term missions that collide with long term community development.
-This means, meaningful construction projects, high energy and engaging worship, serving alongside community members, and providing tools for our volunteers to take the mission back to their homes.
+This means, meaningful construction projects, high energy and engaging worship, serving alongside community members, and providing tools for our volunteers to take the mission back home.
+To this end, Next Step is doing everything we can do to COVID proof our trips.
+This will include taking responsibility for our health, being receptive to new ways of serving in our communities, and being resourceful when it comes to creating new ways to implement real and lasting change, both spiritually and socially.

 Step 1: Being Responsible For Our Own Health